e2w5/DetectionLabRevamped/Vagrant/lab-guide/6-2-network-velociraptor-lab.md

 3. In Splunk, search `index=suricata signature=*` and identify new alerts; note `src_ip`, `dest_ip`, and `signature`.
 4. Pivot to Zeek logs via `index=zeek sourcetype=zeek:http` filtering on the same `src_ip`.

-*Checkpoint:* Capture alert IDs and matching Zeek entries that describe the session.

 ## Exercise 3 – Build Splunk Views for Network Alerts
 1. Create a Splunk dashboard "Network Threat Overview".